- Category: Council and social housing

 Discount for Sale Application Form can be found at the bottom of this page.

-If you can't afford to buy a home without help and you live or work in the immediate area and have an annual income of less than £40K.
+If you can't afford to buy a home without help and you live or work in the immediate area and have an annual income of less than £40K or £60K for joint applicants.

 How does it work?

 Local Authorities give planning permission to private developers but set a restriction that some of the properties have to be sold at a discounted price.
-The private developer then sells the discounted properties to a housing association and the housing association sells them to buyers like you.
+The private developer then sells the discounted properties direct to a buyer like you but you must meet local needs criteria.

 The discount can be any amount but is usually between 25% and 50% of the open market value.